method-inc/generator-genreact/README.md

 ## Resources

-A few resources that do talk about some of the ideas you’ll find in here.
-Some of these articles were explicit drivers of this and others are conveniently published since we started work.
+A few resources that talk about some of the ideas you’ll find in here.
+Some of these articles were explicit drivers of this project and others were conveniently published since we started this work.
 To these authors: thank you for our documentation.

 * Folder structure: https://gist.github.com/ryanflorence/daafb1e3cb8ad740b346
 * Block, Element, Modifying Your JS Components: https://medium.com/seek-ui-engineering/block-element-modifying-your-javascript-components-d7f99fcab52b